mhsnar/DiscreteREAP/README.md

 2. **Run the example scripts**:
    - Follow the instructions in the example scripts to see the results and understand how to set up and execute your own system.

+## 🤝 Support:
+For any issues or questions, please refer to the [issues page](https://github.com/mhsnar/DiscreteREAP/issues) on GitHub.

 ## Citing ERGT: